 It’s not hard to find Sacré-Coeur as it sits atop the butte Montmartre, the highest point in the whole city.
 A really great time to visit is in the evening to watch the sun set over Paris and all the lights start twinkling on in the city below.
 We recommend getting there early, as it can be crowded, to find your spot to sit on the steps.

 Construction on the basilica started in 1875 and it took 39 years to complete it to the top of its 83m high dome.
 It was built as a symbol of national reconciliation and hope after France’s defeat in the 1871 Franco-Prussian War.
 Inside, take your time to wander as you’ll find beautiful mosaics, especially the piece above the altar, and wonderful stained-glass windows.
-How does Sacré-Coeur manage to stay such a beaming white colour?
+How does Sacré-Coeur manage to stay such a beaming white color?
 This can be attributed to the travertine stones used to build it.
 When it rains, the stones react to the water and secrete calcite which acts like a bleacher.
 Ingenious!

 How to get to Sacré-Coeur